 information about how to prepare for treatment – what to eat, how to dress, what to bring, etc.

 Please remember that we are here to help you as well as your loved one

 who is receiving treatment.
 A good start is taking our free

-Cancer Basics class that was specifically designed to answer your questions and provide
+Cancer Basics class – specifically designed to answer your questions and provide

-you with information about what to expect throughout the treatment process.
+information about what to expect throughout the treatment process.
+We

-Most cancer treatments don’t require overnight hospital stays, so
+Most cancer treatments don’t require overnight hospital stays, but

-- Having something for entertainment, like a book or your phone, during the
+- Something for entertainment, like a book or your phone, during the appointment

 - Water and health team-approved snacks